Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/lift-estimates-and-confidence-intervals/index.md

-   guarantees a given confidence level if you make a decision based on a single examination of the experiment results, while sequential analysis guarantees a confidence level no matter how many times you look at the results (there are of course other requirements for those guarantees to hold, however).
+   guarantees a given confidence level if you make a decision based on a single examination of the experiment results, while sequential analysis guarantees a confidence level no matter how many times you look at the results (there are of course other requirements for those guarantees to hold).
+In order to achieve the stronger guarantees, however, the sequential method will produce wider confidence intervals for the same data than the fixed-sample method.

-[^1]: Indeed, the very term "confidence interval" is only used in the
+[^ci-defn]: Indeed, the very term "confidence interval" is only used in the
     [frequentist](https://en.wikipedia.org/wiki/Frequentist_inference)
     framework, while
     [Bayesian](https://en.wikipedia.org/wiki/Bayesian_inference) methods
     use "credible interval" to describe a similar (though distinct!) concept.
-    For simplicity, we'll use "confidence interval" throughout, and discuss the distinction with Bayesian credible intervals [below](#bayesian-analysis).
+    For simplicity, we'll use "confidence interval" throughout, and discuss the distinction with Bayesian credible intervals [here](./analysis-methods.md#bayesian-analysis).
-[^2]: We use symmetric confidence intervals, so the upper and lower bounds are
+[^symmetric]: We use symmetric confidence intervals, so the upper and lower bounds are
     the same distance from the lift estimate.
-[^3]: In technical terms, this is called the *variance*, and it's one of the
+[^varreduc]: In technical terms, this is called the *variance*, and it's one of the
     reasons we put a lot of emphasis on *variance reduction* through methods like CUPED and winsorization: reducing the variance of the metric (by controlling for, and therefore removing, random variation) makes the